Fischer-Product-Lab/productpulse/docs/PRODUCTPULSE_BUILD_KIT.md

 **Prompt H — About + docs + security**
 > Build `/about` following the pattern in the sibling repos: product context, architecture summary, security posture, and links back to AgentOps, TrustDesk, and VulnBoard.
 Create `README.md`, `SECURITY.md`, and `docs/threat-model.md` (STRIDE table, read-only demo).
 Enable TypeScript strict mode if not already on.

-**Prompt I — Deploy**
-> Walk me through deploying to Vercel from GitHub.
-Name the Vercel project `productpulse-fpl` from the start so the live URL is `productpulse-fpl.vercel.app` — skip the rename dance.
-Confirm no environment variables are needed for V1.

 ## 9. Definition of done

 In three minutes you can open the live URL and show: the executive brief → the initiative registry → point at the AI Jira Triage Assistant (Strong Impact) and explain why → point at the gamification badges (Underperforming) and explain that too → adoption funnel → engagement stickiness → revenue NRR → the about page's security posture.
 If you can narrate all of that, V1 is done.